NuGet/Home/proposed/2020/Transitive-Dependencies.md

 - Q: Will we surface how transitive dependencies will be changed when updating a top-level package?
 - A: No, this is not a goal for this spec but may be a consideration in the future which would help a user determine if they want to update a package or not.
 We want to show things that are resolved, not requested.

+- Q: How transitive packages/dependencies from referenced projects are shown?
+- A: We will not show transitive dependencies from referenced projects in the first iteration.